-The General Data Protection Act came into force on May 25th 2018 and in compliance with this, I need to let you know the personal details I collect from you, if you are, or were to become a client, as well as how I store, hold, process and destroy them.
+The General Data Protection Act came into force on May 25th, 2018, and in compliance with this I need to inform you about the personal details I collect from you as my client, as well as how I store, hold, process and destroy them.

 I will collect personal details from you, as listed below:

 Name (in the case of under 18’s I will also take a parent or guardian’s name)